reds-all-time-home-run-leaders

 Frank Robinson’s 586 career dingers are still among the most home runs of all time, and it wouldn’t have been possible without a powerful 10-year run with the Reds to start his career.
 His MVP performance in 1966 with the Orioles also played a role, as his 49 homers that year were good for a single-season career-high mark.
 However, his power was more consistently elite before the Reds traded him to Baltimore.

 Seven of his 10 seasons in Cincy ended with at least 30 home runs, and there was only one time he finished with fewer than 29 in a season (he hit 21 in 140 games during the 1963 campaign).
 His tenure with the organization included five straight years with 31-plus dingers between 1958 and 1962.
 Robinson finished in the top 20 of MVP voting each year.
-This also included three top-10 finishes and actually winning the award in 1961.
+This also included three top-10 finishes and winning the award in 1961.

 This period spanned 3,148 plate appearances, and he made the most of those trips to the batter’s box.
 Robinson slashed .309/.395/.584 during this time while averaging 35 homers, 34 doubles, five triples, 110 RBI, and 107 runs scored.